Directshares vs ETX Capital, Who's Better?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Directshares allows you to trade around 86 financial instruments while ETX Capital allows you to trade around 86 financial instruments on their platform.
+Directshares has around 86 financial instruments whilst ETX Capital allows you to trade around 86 on their platform.

 Directshares and ETX Capital Contact Details